aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 * How did they do it before?
     - Staff created Microsoft Word and PDF documents
-    - Colleagues reviewed individually, made comments, emailed draft feedback
+    - Colleagues reviewed and emailed draft feedback separately
     - Frequent meetings occurred to clear up ambiguities in documents
 * Why didn't they like it before?
     - Data was unstructured and hard to manage
-    - Quality checking across multiple related documents was labor intensive
+    - Quality checking across multiple documents was tedious
-    - Quick spot check of system development or operation difficult
+    - Quick status checks on development or operations were difficult

 ---